Elliott-Larsen Civil Rights Act: Effort to add protections for LGBTQ people

-Amendments
+Other amendments

 The Elliott-Larsen Civil Rights Act has been amended directly or indirectly nearly 20 times to refine the law, its enforcement, and add protections for groups or classifications not originally named in the act such as height and weight.
 In 2009, Governor Jennifer Granholm signed Public Act 190 of 2009, an amendment that increased employment protections for pregnant workers.
+In 2023, Whitmer signed an amendment extending the act to protect those who choose to have abortions from employment retaliation.

-In 2019, legislation was introduced to expand the act by including sexual orientation & gender identity as protected classes, as well as to protect against discrimination on the basis of hair style and texture.
-The expansion for sexual orientation and gender identity was signed into law on March 16, 2023.
+In 2019 and subsequent sessions, legislation was introduced to add protections against discrimination on the basis of hair style and texture.
+The legislation, also known as the Michigan CROWN Act, was passed by the legislature on June 8, 2023 and signed into law on June 15.

 Honors and recognition

 The State Bar of Michigan recognized the law at the 37th Legal Milestone dedication on August 28, 2012, at the Michigan State Capitol in Lansing.

+On June 30, 2020, the Lewis Cass Building in Lansing was renamed the Elliott-Larsen Building in honor of the law's sponsors.